#72 π 2070. Most Beautiful Item for Each Query π§ π

 Given:

-represents a budget.
-For each query, find the maximum beauty of an item with a price less than or equal toqueries[j]
+items: A 2D list whereitems[i] = [price_i, beauty_i]represents the price and beauty of an item.queries: A list where eachqueries[j]represents a budget.
+For each query, find the maximum beauty of an item with a price less than or equal toqueries[j].
+If no item meets the budget, the answer for that query is0.

 π Example